Delta agent (Hepatitis D)

 You may receive a medicine called alpha interferon for up to 12 months if you have a long-term HDV infection.
 A liver transplant for end-stage chronic hepatitis B may be effective.

-Persons with an acute HDV infection usually get better over 2 to 3 weeks.
+People with an acute HDV infection most often get better over 2 to 3 weeks.
 Liver enzyme levels return to normal within 16 weeks.

-About 10% of those who are infected may develop long-term (chronic) liver inflammation (hepatitis).
+About 1 in 10 of those who are infected may develop long-term (chronic) liver inflammation (hepatitis).

 - Chronic active hepatitis